Most of How I Work

 In a recent conversation, a CEO was navigating a decision that, on paper, appeared straightforward.

+The data pointed in one direction.
+The board had a clear view.
 The timeline added pressure to move quickly.

-But something did not sit comfortably.
+And yet something did not sit comfortably.

-And what the longer‑term consequences might be if the decision were taken at face value.
+Where those assumptions had come from.
+What had not been said in the room.
+And what the longer-term consequences might be if the decision were taken at face value.

 Nothing dramatic changed in the data.